EnvironmentalSystems/CE-QUAL-W2/README.md

 16. SYSTDG input files updated to csv input format.
 17. Updates to particle settling and P adsorption onto inorganic SS.
 A bug was fixed where dissolved oxygen controlled P adsorption to particles rather than just P adsorption to Fe.
 18. All external control files are included in an Excel master sheet for ease of writing out as csv files.

+## CE-QUAL-W2 Model Limitations (Version 4.5)

+CE-QUAL-W2 Version 4.5 functions under the following general assumptions: Flows are assumed to be well mixed in lateral direction (can be used in a Quasi-3-D mode via additional model branches), and hydrostasis is assumed for the vertical momentum equation.

 ## Points of Contact